Blogs

 Chapter 4: Maximise Super Contributions

-• Contributions must be received by the fund before 30 June
+Contributions must be received by the fund before 30 June.

 Chapter 5: Identify and Write Off Bad Debts

-• Debt must be previously included as income
+• Debt previously included as income

-• Keep clear evidence of your efforts to recover
+• Keep evidence of recovery efforts

 Chapter 6: Review Depreciation and Asset Registers

-Small Businesses Can:
+What Small Businesses Can Do:

-• Use simplified depreciation rules
+• Use simplified depreciation

-• Instantly write-off low-cost assets
+• Instantly write off low-cost assets

-• Pool other assets for accelerated deduction
+• Pool other assets for faster deductions

-• Review asset register with us at Trinity
+• Review asset register

 • Reconcile depreciation schedules